 “The album is rife with catchy melodies and invigorating grooves, but it’s Thomas’ warm, inviting tone that is the “driving” force behind the proceedings, lending every track its verve and buoyancy…Thomas, who is also a skilled vocalist, plays with a singer’s sense of rhythm and time. ”

-From this point on, Thomas is all about that forward momentum.
 With widespread critical acclaim and high impact airplay and sales stats, his debut album City Beat put Thomas on the map and became one of the genre’s hottest independent releases of 2010.
 The title track hit #1 on Canadian based Smooth Jazz Now’s singles chart and hit the Billboard Smooth Jazz Airplay chart.
 In addition to the album receiving airplay on terrestrial and internet stations throughout the world, five tracks were put in regular rotation on The Weather Channel.
 In addition, his song “Amante Del Vino” was weaved into the plot of the film “Contagion,” starring Matt Damon, Gwyneth Paltrow and Kate Winslet.

 Expanding his artistic scope significantly, Thomas earned comparisons to the legendary vibe of the late Michael Jackson for his lush pop vocals on his 2011 single “I Think About Amy,” which was released on Woodward Avenue Records and hit #16 on the Billboard Smooth Jazz Airplay chart and #12 on the SmoothJazz.com IndieStar chart.
 Also in 2011, he teamed up with two-time Grammy winning producer Paul Brown (George Benson, Luther Vandross, Al Jarreau) to produce Thomas and Wallace’s song “Without You,” featuring R&B vocalist Wendy Moten (who has done duets with, among others, Michael McDonald and Peabo Bryson).